 - Clean and disinfect your humidifier at least once a week.

-- Unplug your humidifier.
-Remove the filter and rinse with cool water underneath the faucet.
-You never want to use any kind of cleaning solutions on humidifier filters because chemicals can cause permanent damage.
+Unplug your humidifier.
+Remove the filter (if your machine has one) and rinse with cool water.
+Some chemicals can cause permanent damage to filters, so it’s best to just refrain from using any cleaning products on it.
 Set the clean filter on a towel and let any excess water drip off.

 Your home and your health will thank you!